temofart/game-hangman/README.md

 # game-hangman
-The Game 'Hang-Man' writing on Javascript.
+The Game 'Hang-Man' written on Javascript.